 In terms of product management, that would mean work mostly on on-boarding, while working for scale meant working on features and performance.
-Very practically, every investor we talked to at the beginning of Bubble were talking about adding templates, while we knew existing users used us precisely because we had no template.
+Very practically, every investor we talked to at the beginning of Bubble wanted us to turn entirely toward templates, while we knew existing users used us precisely because we had no template.
 The conflict here was obvious.

 Note that this conflict does not exist for every business.
 If you’re building a marketplace business, in most cases, the interest of your users and your investors are likely well aligned.
 Sellers want as many buyers as possible, buyers want more sellers to have more options, and investors want more people on the platform.
 In such a case, raising external funding is a great way to accelerate.

 While the rule above is pretty much the only thing we consider as we revisit our funding decisions over the years, there are a few advantages that we realized bootstrapping offers.
 If one of them is critical to your business, that is another plus of the bootstrapping route.

 Bootstrapping is a safer way to run a business.
 By definition, when you raise money, you live above your means.
 So you are basically doomed to raise again, except if you manage to find a business model that works well enough to cover the costs you’ve been used to paying for with the money you raised.
 In other words, raising money increases the risk profile of your company.
 Bootstrapping also forces you to figure out how to make money earlier on, leading to a much less likely cash-issue down the line.

 Bubble is a community-driven company.
 As our product requires a few hours to learn and is very open-ended, our customers often want to talk with others about their choices, and do this on our Forum.
 Today, this vibrant community is a very important asset of our company.